TheCSDev/piano-player/README.md

 >a b c | \[def\] | g h i</br>

 As seen above, the "d", "e", and "f" keys are placed in a note group.
 To define a group of notes, "\[" and "\]" are used.

+There are more advanced note groups called "player commands" which can be used to make the player do something or to change the player settings mid-way through a sheet.

+# Player Commands
+Player commands are used to tell the player to do something at a certain point in time while playing a sheet.
+Player commands can be used to do things such as making the player wait a certain amount of time before playing the next notes and modifying the player settings (tpn/tps/tpb) mid-way through a sheet.</br>
+Each command starts with a the command prefix.
+The currently default command prefix for Piano Player is \"_\".</br>
+Commands are defined inside of note groups ("\[" and "\]").
+An example of a player command is something like this:

+> \[_w 1000\]</br>

+The player command above makes the player wait 1000ms (aka 1sec) before playing the next notes.

+Below is the list of currently available commands for the latest Piano Player version.</br>

+*i will write the list later*

 # = Old description below, a new one is being written above =
 # Some info about the application